ahmedalaa14/DevOps-Pipeline-Python/README.md

 # Deploy Python App on K8s Cluster Using Jenkins Pipeline

-- This project is to build Jenkins EC2 on AWS and use Jenkins to run 3 Jenkins files to create a cluster then deploy our python application on it, and Finally destroy all build resources
+- This project is to build Jenkins EC2 on AWS and use Jenkins to run 3 Jenkins files to create a cluster then deploy our python application on it, and Finally destroy all build resources.

 ## Used tools:
 -	 Terraform